g0dd4rd/Squier/README.md

 - goal of the game is to remain human

 Suggestions:
+- cidic:
+-- need big text telling user their speakers must be on

 - QF-MichaelK:
 -- rotate the Entire thing, it feels sideways since the keyboard is left to right, the movement is up/down -- increase the speed a bit